alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 --
 As you may have found out, hopefully not, my spelling and grammar can sometimes be a little, well, unique.
-According to the very talented [Sarah Davies]() this is something that is often forgot when creating accessible web pages.
+According to the very talented [Sarah Davies]() the cause of my sometimes poor english is something that is often forgotten when creating accessible web pages.
 Screen readers are often taken into account, but what about other disabilities like dyslexia?
-Shapes, patterns and fonts all have dramatic font on the usability of pages - more specifically, the readbality.
+Shapes, patterns and fonts all have implications on the usability of pages - more specifically, the readability.
 Very interestingly and something I had never taken point of, instead of using capitals as headings why not considering using sentence case?
-The similar letter structure in capitals removes some of the brains recognition of the shape of a letter.
+The similar letter structure in capitals removes some of the brains recognition of the shape of a letters therefore reading words.

- It is something so key, that the British Dyslexia Association has written on [style guide](http://www.bdadyslexia.org.uk/common/ckeditor/filemanager/userfiles/About_Us/policies/Dyslexia_Style_Guide.pdf) - not that they conform to it on [their own site](http://www.bdadyslexia
+ It is something so key, that the British Dyslexia Association has written a style guide on [style guide](http://www.bdadyslexia.org.uk/common/ckeditor/filemanager/userfiles/About_Us/policies/Dyslexia_Style_Guide.pdf) - not that they conform to it on [their own site](http://www.bdadyslexia
  .org.uk), note the capitals everywhere.